spicysoft/jp-www-gitlab-com/sites/uncategorized/source/releases/posts/2022-08-22-critical-security-release-gitlab-15-3-1-released.html.md

 Thanks [yvvdwf](https://hackerone.com/yvvdwf) for reporting this vulnerability through our HackerOne bug bounty program.

+### Workarounds

+If you're unable to upgrade right away, you can secure your GitLab installation against this vulnerability using the workaround outlined below until you have time to upgrade.

+#### Disable GitHub import

+Login using an administrator account to your GitLab installation and perform the
+following:

+1. Click "Menu" -> "Admin".
+1. Click "Settings" -> "General".
+1. Expand the "Visibility and access controls" tab.
+1. Under "Import sources" disable the "GitHub" option.
+1. Click "Save changes".

+### Verifying the workaround

+1. In a browser window, login as any user.
+1. Click "+" on the top bar.
+1. Click "New project/repository".
+1. Click "Import project".
+1. Verify that "GitHub" does not appear as an import option.

 ## Updating

 To update GitLab, see the [Update page](/update).